FOR IMMEDIATE RELEASE: Sport Wall of Fame 2023

 The Strait Esso Flyers breezed to the Nova Scotia Provincial Intermediate “B” Baseball title in 1975 by winning four straight games, the final a 7 – 1 win over Weymouth.
 Five members of the Flyers were named to the tournament all-star team with John Keefe being named the top pitcher.
 The Flyers played Tidnish in the opening series of the Maritime Intermediate “B” Baseball Championship and won the deciding game of the best of three series with an exciting 8 – 7 victory.
 A 9 – 6 win over New Brunswick champions Lorneville secured the championship for the Flyers.

 The 1909 Port Hawkesbury Junior Hockey Team won the 1909 Cape Breton Championship and is the first known team from Port Hawkesbury to be recognized as a championship team in any sport.
 On its way to the championship, Port Hawkesbury defeated Inverness with goalie Ray McCully in nets despite the fact he did not wear skates.
 Inverness lost the protest launched on the matter of the skateless Mr. McCully, and the Port Hawkesbury team went on to play a Sydney team that the champs beat 1 -0.

-Youth Awards will be presented as part of the 2023 induction ceremonies.
+A Youth Award will be presented as part of the 2023 induction ceremonies.
 The award recognizes the contribution of youth who have attained prominence and distinction in any field of sport and who have made a major contribution to the development of sport in Port Hawkesbury.
 In 2023, the Town of Port Hawkesbury Sports Wall of Fame will honour Blake Marchand and Sara Pluta.